ap5272/Alpha-Zero-Connect4/README.md

 This involved optimizing Connect4 for storage and training, and create a Monte-Carlo Tree Search algorithm to improve the Neural Networks play.

-I sent my AlphaZero model to the Kaggle ConnectX competition, and I reached 21st place out of around 800 competitors during the Summer of 2021.
+I sent my AlphaZero model to the Kaggle ConnectX competition, and I reached 21st place out of more than 200 competitors during the Summer of 2021.

 Step 1: To train your own AlphaZero model on a CPU/GPU, run "python3 train.py".